reyna-abhyankar/cognify/docs/source/user_guide/tutorials/overview.rst

 .. seealso::

-    For the full set of examples and templates, please refer to `examples <https://cognify-ai.readthedocs.io/en/latest/user_guide/examples/index.html>`_.
+    For the full set of examples and templates, please refer to :ref:`examples <examples-toctree>`.

 Let's get started!